-In 2020, and following a review of the committees, in terms of their structure, membership and remit, two new committees were introduced (Membership and Rare Disease).
-The Society had thirteen committees in total.
-The committees report to the Executive Committee through their chairman.
+The Society had thirteen committees in total and an open process for nominations for these was introduced in 2022.
+The committees report to the Executive Committee through their chairs.
 The committee chairs are appointed by the Executive Committee.
 Each committee has a remit which has been approved by the Executive Committee.
 The committees are:

-Clinical Committee
+- Clinical Committee

-Congress Committee
+- Congress Committee

-Education Committee
+- o Education Committee

-ESE Young Endocrinologists and Scientists Committee (EYES)\
+- ESE Young Endocrinologists and Scientists Committee (EYES)\

-Finance Committee
+- o Finance Committee

-Industry Partnership Board
+- Industry Partnership Board

-International Liaison Committee
+- o International Liaison Committee

-Membership Committee
+- o Membership Committee

-Nominations Committee
+- Nominations Committee

-Nurses Committee\
+- Nurses Committee\

-Publishing and Communications Committee
+- Publishing and Communications Committee

-Rare Disease Committee
+- o Rare Disease Committee

-Science Committee
+- Science Committee

-In addition to the Committees, two task forces were established in 2020: Early-Career Member Task Force and the Policy and Advocacy Task Force.
+In addition to the Committees, a Policy and Advocacy Task Force was established in 2020.